HerzelS/r_sessions/README.md

+# About
-# Welcome to my sessions with R
+Welcome to my sessions with R. This repisitory contains different R Scripts that expolore data cleaning process.